paumayell/pangenomics-workshop/index.md

 > ## Frequently Asked Questions
-> Read our [FAQ](/pangenomics-workshop/faq/index.html) to learn more about Data Carpentry's Pangenome Analysis in Prokaryotes Workshop,
+> Read our [FAQ](/pangenomics-workshop/faq/index.html) to learn more about Data Carpentry's Pangenomics Workshop,
 > as an Instructor or a workshop host.
 FIX [FAQ](//pangenomics-workshop/faq/) 💢 {: .callout}